 Interfax-Ukraine to host press conference 'How do Ukrainians relate to capitalism?'

-On Thursday, November 6, at 12.00, the press center of the Interfax-Ukraine news agency will host a press conference entitled "How do Ukrainians relate to capitalism?"
+On Thursday, November 6, at 12.00, the press center of the Interfax-Ukraine news agency will host a press conference entitled "How do Ukrainians relate to capitalism?", where the results of a new sociological survey on the ideological, political and pro-market views of Ukrainians will be presented.

 Participants: President of the International Institute for Freedom Yaroslav Romanchuk; Director of the International Institute for Freedom Mykhailo Kamchatny (8/5a Reitarska Street).